iangge/iangge.github.io/_posts/2024-12-09-port-forwarding-between-windows-and-wsl2.md

 This mode replaces the default NAT setting by having all Windows network interfaces *mirrored* onto the Linux distributions in WSL2.
 Network services between Windows and WSL2 can now be accessed seamlessly without setting up port forwarding.

-However, I set up port forwarding so I could familiarize myself with the concept.
-Through either port forwarding or using mirrored mode, my self-hosted services in WSL2 are made available to my local network.
+Although using mirrored mode makes the networking more streamlined, I found it helpful to set up port forwarding first to better familiarize myself with the concept.
+Through either port forwarding or using mirrored mode, my self-hosted Docker services in WSL2 are made available through my local network.

 ## Glossary
 * **WSL2** - Windows Subsystem for Linux 2, a tool that allows Windows users to "run Linux distributions as isolated containers inside a lightweight virtual machine" ([Microsoft Learn](https://learn.microsoft.com/en-us/windows/wsl/about))